asnowc/jbod/api/jbod.api.md

 // Warnings were encountered during analysis:
 //
-// src/core/jbod.ts:49:3 - (ae-forgotten-export) The symbol "StreamReader_2" needs to be exported by the entry point mod.d.ts
+// src/core/jbod.ts:37:3 - (ae-forgotten-export) The symbol "StreamReader_2" needs to be exported by the entry point mod.d.ts
-// src/core/jbod.ts:50:29 - (ae-forgotten-export) The symbol "scanJbodAsync" needs to be exported by the entry point mod.d.ts

 // (No @packageDocumentation comment for this package)